cginternals/cmake-init/README.md

 * macOS
 * GNU/Linux

+However, other UNIX versions may work as well if they are supported by CMake.

 The cmake-init template assumes you want to setup a project using
 * CMake (3.0 or above)
 * C/C++ compiler